 Now, the other big thing about your profile is that you should be using a business profile.
 When you use a business profile, it gives you really great insight to analytics.
 I know there’s probably some fear with a lot of people that you don’t get as much reach or you have to pay to play, just like Facebook but so far, that is not the case.
 And I’ve hear that Instagram is slowly starting to crack down on businesses who use personal profiles anyway, and forcing them to switch over.

-What’s great about the analytics is that you can see when is the best time to post on Instagram, that way you reach more of your target audience.
+What’s great about the analytics is that you can see when is the best time to post on Instagram, that way you can strategically reach more of your target audience.

 Now, the next part that we’re going to talk about is what you are posting.
 You don’t need perfectly styled photos for every post but you also shouldn’t be posting pixelated graphics you found on Pinterest or someone else’s Instagram or Google Images or wherever you found it.